BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 write.csv(data_kruskal_alpha_month, file.path("./2_Alpha_div_results" , "Data_kruskal_alpha_month.csv"))
 ```
-Conclusion: For each alpha-diversity index, there is significant differences across time.
+Conclusion: For each alpha-diversity index, there are significant differences across time.

 What about the spatial differences?